-By default as per Puppet behaviour the Puppet Master, Puppet CA and NATS brokers are all found on the name puppet.
-If you are doing a single node NATS installation on the Puppet Master called puppet you do not neeed to configure anything and can continue to the next page.
+By default as per Puppet behaviour the Puppet Server, Puppet CA and Choria Brokers are all found on the name puppet.
+If you are doing a single node Broker installation on the Puppet Server called puppet you do not need to configure anything and can continue to the next page.

 When not using puppet you can configure these settings manually but we strongly suggest you use SRV records if at all possible.

 You can configure where your NATS brokers live using these SRV records: